0xDones/vampire/README.md

 ## Overview

 This tool is in very early stage, I'm planning to support more sources/destinations in the future.
 Use at your own risk.
-Make sure to export your AWS profile before executing the tool.

 ### Supported Integrations